penneydude/three-gcode-loader/README.md

 ## Usage

-Returns an array of THREE BufferGeometries `[pathGeometry, travelGeometry]`, which represents the print path and the travel path parsed from the gcode file.
+Returns an array layer vertices and an array of indices which indicate layer boundaries.

 ```js